ait-aecid/anomaly-detection-log-datasets/README.md

 # anomaly-detection-log-datasets

 This repository contains scripts to analyze publicly available log data sets (HDFS, BGL, OpenStack, Hadoop, Thunderbird, ADFA, AWSCTD) that are commonly used to evaluate sequence-based anomaly detection techniques.
 The following sections show how to get the data sets, parse and group them into sequences of event types, and apply some basic anomaly detection techniques.
-If you use any of the resources provided in this repository, please cite the publications stated [at the end of this ReadMe](#citation).
+If you use any of the resources provided in this repository, please cite the following publication:
+* Landauer, M., Skopik, F., & Wurzenberger, M. (2023): A Critical Review of Common Log Data Sets Used for Evaluation of Sequence-based Anomaly Detection Techniques. [arxiv:2309.02854](https://arxiv.org/abs/2309.02854). \[[PDF](https://arxiv.org/pdf/2309.02854.pdf)\]

 The repository comes with some pre-processed samples in each data set directory, which allow to get started without having to download all the data sets.
 These files are named `<dataset>_train` (which contains approximately 1% of all normal log sequences for training), `<dataset>_test_normal` (which contains the remaining normal log sequences for testing), and `<dataset>_test_abnormal` (which contains all anomalous log sequences).
 Running the anomaly detection techniques on these samples yield the following F1 scores (averaged over 25 runs; highest score in bold; maximum in brackets):

 <p align="center"><img src="https://raw.githubusercontent.com/ait-aecid/anomaly-detection-log-datasets/main/img/results.png" width=95% height=95%></p>

+## Requirements

+The repository was tested with Python 3.8.5 on Ubuntu 20.04.2 LTS with 32 GB RAM and Intel(R) Core(TM) i7.
+Package requirements are stated in the [requirements.txt](https://github.com/ait-aecid/anomaly-detection-log-datasets/blob/main/requirements.txt) and can be installed with `pip3 install -r requirements.txt`.
+The evaluations with DeepLog and LogAnomaly were carried out based on the code provided in the [LogDeep repository](https://github.com/d0ng1ee/logdeep), using a Tesla V100S 32GB GPU.

 ## Getting the data sets